 Brennan Gardner Rivas holds a PhD in History from Texas Christian University.
 She specializes in nineteenth-century political history and her current book project explores the regulation of firearms and weapons in Texas, arguing that gun control has deep roots in the history of the United States and the American southwest.
-Brennan has extensive experience with legal and legislative research, including the identification and use of county records.
+Brennan has extensive experience with legal and legislative research, including the interpretation of county criminal records.
 She lives in Fort Worth, Texas with her husband.

 - Ph.D., History, Texas Christian University, 2019